Loading...

 Issues teams running this template most often surface in practice:

-The promotion reason is too vague to explain why the employee is ready for the next level.
+The promotion justification is too vague and does not explain why the employee is ready for the proposed level.

 Common use cases